NESCAU-UFLA/FuzzingTool/README.md

 ```

 ### Installing
 First, download the last release or clone this repository.
 Give read and write permissions to the installed folder before start the tests.
+Run the tests into `src` directory.

-### Usage examples
+### Usage Examples
 On this example, you set the GET variable 'id' as an entry for the fuzzying test.
 The parameter values are read from the file 'sqli.txt'.
 ```
 $ python3 FuzzyingTool.py -u http://mydomainexample.com/post.php?id= -f sqli.txt